someguynamedjosh/nodespeak/design/language.md

 Array literals can be specified using brackets: `[1, 2, 3]`.

 Note that there is no string literal.
-Waveguide does not support dynamically sized runtime content like strings, although they will likely be added in the future as a compile-time-only datatype.
+Nodespeak does not support dynamically sized runtime content like strings, although they will likely be added in the future as a compile-time-only datatype.